SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 ![Figure: Cross dissolution makes the video transition more natural](rules-video-terminologies-cross-dissolve-v2-.gif)

-Feedback example: "Add in a cross dissolve to the next scene."
+Feedback example: "2:22, add in a cross dissolve to the next scene."

 ### 22. Transition - Fade